10 Things You Never Knew About Book Editing but Should Have!

 10. Book editing is there to improve your book – Your book editing is there to improve your book, not change it to a different book altogether.
 It should suggest ways to improve your book without completely changing it or rewriting it.
 Ultimately, if you aren’t happy with the book editing, then it may be worthwhile to look at getting a second opinion from another book editor.

-10 Things You Never Knew About Book Editing but Should Have! – Conclusion
+10 Things You Never Knew About Book Editing but Should Have! | Conclusion

-At Indie Publishing Group, we’re proud to assist Canadian and North American authors in self-publishing their work.
-If you are in the process of writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, or uploading to self-publishing sites such as Amazon KDP and Ingram Spark, please don’t hesitate to reach out and contact us.
+If you are writing a book and need any assistance with paperback or ebook formattingcover designprofessional editing, or uploading to self-publishing sites such as Amazon Kindle Direct Publishing (KDP) and IngramSpark Publishing, please don’t hesitate to contact us.
+We also offer children’s book illustrations and formatting services.

 Our experienced and professional self-publishing team is standing by to assist you with your self-publishing dreams.
+Do you have any additional writing or self-publishing questions?
+Don’t hesitate to reach out and contact us directly.
+One of our friendly and professional team members will get back to you ASAP!

 Leave a Reply